Join VAHS

 $15,000 Goal

-To date, the exterior of the caboose has been restored, reflected in the before and after photographs above.
-However, the interior still needs to be refurbished as illustrated in the photograph below.
+Previously, the exterior of the caboose was restored, reflected in the before and after photographs above.
+However, we will be repainting the exterior of the caboose due to the sun fading the paint.

 If you would like to contribute to the Caboose Renovations,